IsabelCollado/landing-bmw-astro/README.md

 # BMW LANDING PAGE | IsabelCollado

 - Hi there people! 👋🏻
-- My name is Isabel Collado Herrera and this a JavaScript's project called **Tesla landing**.
+- My name is Isabel Collado Herrera and this a JavaScript's project called **BMW landing**.

 ## -- About this project 📋 --